JoyfulDecay/learn-p5js/README.md

 # Intro to Programming with P5JS

 This document is intended to be used by hosts leading introductory coding sessions.
 The goal is to get the participants to start coding simple P5JS sketches as soon as possible.
 The host should use the example sketches to demonstrate how language features work.

+It should be stressed that people will not understand everything the first time they encounter it.
+The key is to remain patient, practice with simple projects, and eventually through repetition things will become clear.
+Don't be afraid to experiment or ask for help in the discord.

 ## The P5JS Web Editor